APA SALES & CONSUMER DATA

 How the APA Consumer Study Was Conducted

-The study is a national survey of Americans ages 18 and older who have ever listened to a complete audiobook.
-Edison Research completed 1000 online interviews in February 2023.
-The data was weighted to the audiobook market, as measured by The Infinite Dial, a nationally representative survey of the American media landscape conducted by Edison Research, Amazon Music, Wondery, and ART19.
+The study is a national survey of Americans ages 18 and older who have ever listened to an audiobook.
+Edison Research completed 1061 online interviews in February 2024.
+The data was weighted to the audiobook market, as measured by The Infinite Dial, a nationally representative survey of the American media landscape conducted by Edison Research.

 How the APA Sales Study Was Conducted

-This survey was conducted by Harris Interactive on behalf of the Audio Publishers Association to gather industry sales data, publisher sales by various formats and genres.
+This survey was conducted by Toluna Harris Interactive on behalf of the Audio Publishers Association to gather industry sales data, publisher sales by various formats and genres.
 This is a national survey of Audio Publishers Association members who publish audiobooks.
-28 publishers provided data, including Audible, Inc., Blackstone, Brilliance Audio, Hachette Audio, HarperCollins, Macmillan, Penguin Random House, Podium Publishing, Recorded Books, and Simon & Schuster.
+27 publishers provided data, including Audible, Inc., Blackstone, Brilliance Audio, Hachette Audio, HarperCollins, Macmillan, Penguin Random House, Podium Publishing, RB Media, and Simon & Schuster.

 Access to this and other data prepared for the industry are available to members of the association.